AntonP999/AAE/README.md

-### PyTorch implementation of adversarial autoencoder.
+### PyTorch implementations of adversarial autoencoder and untangled conditional adversarial autoencoder.